open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.3/InteroperableConvEnvSpec.md

               "dialogEvent": {
                 "speakerId": "agent08kkmy6gt",
                 "span": { "start-time": "2023-06-19 03:09:07+00:00" },
-                "features": {
+                "context" : "The user has a history of serious depression and is seeking information about the side effects of different drug types.", "features": {
                   "text": {
                     "mimeType": "text/plain",
                     "tokens": [ { "value": "explain the side effects of citalopram in less than 200 words" } ] }
                 }
-              },
-              "context": "The user has a history of serious depression and is seeking information about the side effects of different drug types."
+              }
             }
           },
           ..